coralproject/talk/docs/architecture-cli.md

 The cli tool will connect directly with the install's db and redis instance(s) so ensure that your box can reach those servers on the appropriate ports.

+Also, _please ensure your cli and the server(s) in an environment are using the same version of Talk._

 Please secure your environments and credentials or the cli tool becomes a convenient way for someone to own your system.

 ## Extending the cli